rhnfzl/reddit-stash/README.md

 [Settings]
 save_directory = reddit/ # your system save directory
 dropbox_directory = /reddit # your dropbox directory
-save_type = ALL  # Options: 'ALL' to save all activity, 'SAVED' to save only saved posts/comments check_type = LOG # Options: 'LOG' to use the logging file to verify the file exisitnece, 'DIR' to verify the file exisitence based on the downloaded directory.
+save_type = ALL  # Options: 'ALL' to save all activity, 'SAVED' to save only saved posts/comments, 'ACTIVITY' to save only the users posts and comments, 'UPVOTED' to save users upvoted post and comments check_type = LOG # Options: 'LOG' to use the logging file to verify the file exisitnece, 'DIR' to verify the file exisitence based on the downloaded directory.

 [Configuration]